 What We Do With Information About You

 Information about you will be kept in our policy records.
-We will refer to and use that information for purposes related to issuing and servicing insurance policies and settling claims.
+We will refer to and use that information for purposes related to issuing and servicing insurance policies and settling claims, and providing you with information relevant to the products you have purchased from us as well as marketing information to you (including interest about other products and services offered by FMI and selected third-party partners.)

 We will not disclose information about you without your consent unless the disclosure is necessary for us to conduct our business.
 For example, FMI and our agent will share information about you in order to process your application and service your policy.
 Similar disclosure may include: